anand176/Sentinel_AI/README.md

 # 🎥 Sentinel AI — Video Anomaly Narration Application

 ## 🧠 Overview
-**Sentinel AI** is a video anomaly detection and narration application.
-Users can upload videos for **training** or **detection**:
+**Sentinel AI** is a video anomaly detection and narration application Users can upload videos for **training** or **detection**:
 - During **training**, the system learns normal video behavior using **Autoencoder** and **LSTM** models.
 - During **detection**, it identifies any **anomalies** in the uploaded video and automatically generates a **narration** describing the detected anomalies.